Yanks' Tanaka unsure whether he can take 1st rotation turn - WHIZ News

-NEW YORK (AP) — Yankees pitcher Masahiro Tanaka is unsure whether he will be able to take his first turn through the rotation as he recovers from a line drive off his head.
+NEW YORK (AP) — Yankees pitcher Masahiro Tanaka is unsure whether he will be able to take his first turn in the rotation as he recovers from a line drive off his head.

 Tanaka was hit on the right side near the temple by Giancarlo Stanton’s shot during batting practice on July 4.
 While the 31-year-old right-hander says he has no concussion symptoms, he has not thrown off a mound since.

 Tanaka was taken to a hospital for a CT scan after he was hit.
-New York put Tanaka through the concussion protocol but he said he has not felt any symptoms.
+New York put him through the concussion protocol but he said he has not felt any symptoms.

 “Obviously, we’re taking things a little bit more carefully now.
 But the good thing is that I’m feeling fine right now,” Tanaka said.
 “I feel very lucky because, it could have been something that’s much worse.”